 The air filter is easy to remove and inspect, and if you find it’s clogged with dust then simply wash it in some light detergent and then dry completely before placing it back into the unit.
-Note that it’s important that you do clean the air filter regularly because a clogged filter can have a negative impact on the efficiency of the unit.
+It’s really important that you do clean the air filter regularly because a clogged filter can have a negative impact on the efficiency of the unit.

 Is The Unit Noisy?

 It’s been reported that the unit creates a constant white noise which some people actually find relaxing either straight away or after a short period of time.
-One of the big complaints about some units is that when the unit switches from cooling to fan mode the sudden change in noise or “click” can disrupt this constant white noise, particularly if you’re asleep.
-The YPL310c doesn’t have this issue and switches between both modes without a change in noise.
+One of the main complaints about some units is that when the unit switches from cooling to fan mode the sudden change in noise or ‘click’ can disrupt this constant white noise, particularly if you’re asleep.
+Thankfully the YPL310c doesn’t have this issue and switches between both modes without a change in noise.
 This is great if you plan to use this unit in a bedroom while sleeping.

 What Warranty Is Included?

-If you scan the customer feedback on Amazon and other sites, it’s clear that the Shinco YPL310C is a reliable portable air conditioner.
+If you scan the customer feedback on some online sites, it’s clear that the Shinco YPL310C is a reliable portable air conditioner.
 That said, there are still a very limited number of cases where the unit has broken down and stopped working.
 Shinco provides 1-year labor and parts warranty to support the unit.
 They also offer an extended 3-year warranty on the compressor.

 Amazon offers the option to purchase an additional 1-year cover for a very reasonable price, so it might be worth considering that if you want extra peace of mind that you won’t be paying out for repairs for the next 2 years.
 An extended warranty is often a good idea if you’re likely to be a heavy user of the PAC unit.